 We combine the strengths of an urban medical school with the reputation of an elite research institution, giving us the opportunity to do innovative research and apply it to genuine practical problems in the health care system.
-Our particular department (the Department of Healthcare Policy and Research) is relatively new and is growing rapidly, bringing a very real sense of excitement and expansion to everything that we do.
+Our particular department (the Department of Population Health Sciences) is relatively new and is growing rapidly, bringing a very real sense of excitement and expansion to everything that we do.

 The graduate school has some of the top researchers nationally in their fields, but is also small enough to have a real concern for students.